Plugins

 Plugin Design Best Practices

-1. Documentation: Clearly document your plugin's purpose, required arguments, and effects on the deployment spec.
+1. Documentation: Clearly document your plugin's purpose, required arguments, and effects on the pod specs.

 2. Dependency Management: If your plugin requires external libraries, list them in a requirements.txt file in the root of your repository.